cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-And let’s not forget to do some error handling, in case no bike object matches that particular handle.
-That’s tested checking the truthiness of `results.length`, returning `False` when it’s an empty array.
+And let’s not forget to do some error handling in case no bike object matches that particular handle.
+That’s tested by checking the truthiness of `results.length`, returning `False` when it’s an empty array.

 ```javascript
 // Get bike by handle